AaronTrelstad/DataProcessingGo/SSTable/README.md

-SSTable is a storage technique that uses sequential writes this gives fast write times but can result in slower read times from searching the entire file
+SSTable is a storage technique that uses sequential writes this gives fast write times but can result in slower read times from searching the entire file.
+Implemented a Bloom Filter for improving read performance.